foxriver76/thesis/README.md

 - scikit-multiflow
 - sklearn

+This can be simply done by executing `pip install .` in this directory, which will execute the install script of this thesis.

 ## Execution
 All files which are not represent a model implementation can be executed to generate resulsts of the thesis.
 To do so, execute them via